 Panel 6: Advanced technologies Moderator: Valeska Stempliuk (USA) Specialist in Infection Prevention and Control - PAHO/WHO

-Hervé Ney (Switzerland) Head Manager of the CSSD - University Hospitals of Geneva: Once upon a time in a lumen after washing process
+Hervé Ney (Switzerland) Head Manager of the CSSD - University Hospitals of Geneva: Once upon a time in a lumen after washing process [in English]

 "Only well cleaned devices can be well sterilized: an old rule taught, professed, repeated in the training course and in sterile supply department!
 Mr J. Huys wrote on page 81 of the French version of the book "Steam sterilization of medical devices " that cleaning is regarded as the most important step in reprocessing of sterile products.
 Sterilization has its definition as SAL: Sterility Assurance Level.
 How to target a CAL: Cleanliness Assurance Level?
 Of course, many industrial laboratories offer tests for the detection of residual, qualitative or quantitative protein, and equipment are deemed more efficient with the ultrasound to irrigation devices or specific conveyors in the washer-disinfectors.
 Surgical instrumentation is more complex, and the standardization of procedures and protocols for cleaning in sterilization services leads to repetitive supported, sometimes without taking the time to consider the relevance of such application.
 Hollow medical devices with lumen are interesting from this point of view: the hollow body is more difficult to clean.
 Are our procedures effective?
 We wanted to make a qualitative observation.
 The STF Test Soil ® stain was used on different needles and instruments to hollow body lengths and different diameters.
 Manual cleaning with a brush, assistance of a Steamer ® steam cleaner or not, apparatus with irrigation or non-ultrasound, and cleaning in washer-desinfectors with adapters have been observed.
 We realized that macroscopic and microscopic examinations, with optical assistance to observe the interior of the instruments, allow to account for the level of efficacy of different methods.
 Many questions appeared: